abhayd08/Bot-AI/README.md

 #

 This project is based on React and utilizes Vite for fast development and bundling.
 Happy coding! 🚀

+- Overall, the Bot AI web app created using Vite and integrated with the Gemini API offers a seamless user experience and demonstrates the potential of AI-driven chatbots in modern web applications.

 #### Deployed Link - https://bot-ai-abhay.vercel.app/